 A few years later, I had the opportunity to join corporate America as Zions Bank's Multicultural Marketing and PR Coordinator, overseeing multimedia campaigns and community events.

 In 2010, I became Miss Utah Latina, a role that strengthened my sense of community, and prepared me for the work I did next as the Community Outreach & Volunteer Coordinator for a local non-profit proving mental health services for children.

 Throughout my years in corporate America and the non-profit sector, I continued doing freelance on-camera and voice over work.
 However, it wasn't until 2015 that I created Female Voice Acting and dove in full-time.

-In recent years, I have hosted an international radio show, done hundreds of educational narrations for schools across the US, and continued to do commercial voice overs and on-camera work for numerous international brands including Target, Nissan, Quaker Oats, and Rio 2 The Video Game (I voiced Eva, a loud and sassy toucan).
+Since then, I've hosted several local and international radio shows, created hundreds of educational narrations for schools across the US, and continued to do commercial voice over work for numerous clients including Target, Amazon, Kellog's Eggo Waffles, Honda and many more.

-Where is my Latin American Spanish from?
+Where is my Spanish accent from?
 Nowhere, it's 100% neutral.

 Though I was born in Honduras, I deliver voice overs and narrations in neutral Latin American Spanish.
 A neutral Spanish accent helps your brand have successful advertising campaigns that allow you to reach and connect with a broader Hispanic audience, regardless of their nationality.